aiven/devportal/docs/tools/cli/service/connection-info.rst

 ``avn service connection-info psql``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the ``psql`` command needed to connect to a certain Aiven for PostgreSQL® service.
+Retrieves the ``psql`` command needed to connect to an Aiven for PostgreSQL® service.

 .. list-table::
   :header-rows: 1